At a high level, the WordPress membership plugin can run a successful member-focused online business.

-Best option for a non-techie person to build a membership-focused website/business.
+Best option for a non-techie person to build a membership-focused WordPress site/business.
 Prices start at $279/year for 1 membership site.
 14-day money-back guarantee.

 Whatever area of expertise you’re in, Memberpress offers many tools to help monetize your skills, whether that’s in the form of digital products and downloads (ebooks, whitepapers, photos, etc.) or services like coaching and consultations.

 Additionally, Memberpress allows you to create a paywall for your physical products.
-An excellent example of this is the subscription boxes, where customers pay a monthly fee in exchange for receiving an assortment of products every month.
+An excellent example of this is subscription boxes, where subscribers pay a monthly fee in exchange for receiving an assortment of products every month.

 Memberpress basic starts at $279 per year.
 And that’s reasonable compared to some of the other membership plugins in this list.

-However, with this pricing, you don’t get forums and communities add-ons, podcast memberships, Zapier integrations, and priority support.
+However, with this pricing, you don’t get password-protected forums, community add-ons, podcast memberships, Zapier integrations, or priority support.

 The next tier plan is their most popular $499/year Plus plan.
 Something to note is that this plan comes with a license for two sites and with everything in the basic plan and more.